Ten years ago, I took a trip to South Carolina, Georgia and Florida with my parents.

 When choosing sky blues, the perfect shade depends on lighting and surrounding colors, as lighting and color affect color.
 To prevent rooms from feeling babyish and unsophisticated, I often choose blues with grey undertones.

-Since ceilings tend to be shaded, with the majority of lighting pointing to the floor and bouncing off walls, choose a color with higher light reflectance value (LRV) for ceiling paint than you might for walls.
+Since ceilings tend to be shaded, with the majority of lighting pointing to the floor and bouncing off walls, choose a color with higher light reflective value (LRV) for ceiling paint than you might for walls.

 You may enjoy this Sherwin Williams article about, sky blue ceilings!